saramasarone/Data-Science-Bioinformatics/README.md

 # Data Science and Bioinformatics
-This is a repository to store ppt for the Data SCience and Bioinformatics meeting in DJP Lab
+This is a repository to store ppt for Data Science and Bioinformatics meeting in DJP Lab